 Surfside Beach is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of South Carolina.
 With a population of 4,525 people and two constituent neighborhoods, Surfside Beach is the 95th largest community in South Carolina.

 Surfside Beach real estate is some of the most expensive in South Carolina, although Surfside Beach house values don't compare to the most expensive real estate in the U.S.

-Surfside Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Surfside Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The people who call Surfside Beach home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Surfside Beach residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Surfside Beach include German, Irish, Italian, and Scottish.
+The greatest number of Surfside Beach residents report their race to be White, followed by Asian.
+Important ancestries of people in Surfside Beach include German, Irish, English, Italian, and Polish.

 The most common language spoken in Surfside Beach is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and French.